flucoma/flucoma-docs/doc/BufOnsetFeature.rst

 :control frameDelta:

    For certain metrics (HFC, SpectralFlux, MKL, Cosine), the distance does not have to be computed between consecutive frames.
-By default (0) it is, otherwise this sets the distane between the comparison window in samples.
+By default (0) it is, otherwise this sets the distance between the comparison window in samples.

 :control windowSize: